Enapter/grafana-plugins/README.md

 - `gzip`
 - `docker`

-To build the plugin distribution from source run `make`.
+To build the plugin distribution from source run `make dist`.